Am4teur/tictactoe-ultimate/README.md

  - Eslint + prettier
  - ...

+## Rules

+1. first rule
+2. second rule

 ## Design

-You can check all about the design of the app in the design [design](/design/README.md) folder.
+You can check all about the design of the app in the [design](/design/README.md) folder.